— Jon Fauer, ASC, in Film and Digital Times

 - The false-color picture lets you define allowable contrast ranges, and see instantly which shadows are underexposed and what highlights risk clipping:

-(If you’re on an iPad running iOS 6, select the “iPhone Apps” tab in the App Store.
+(If you’re on an iPad running iOS 6 or later, select the “iPhone Apps” tab in the App Store.
 Otherwise, Cine Meter won’t show up.)

 iPad, iPhone, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.